-- 1. The course provides hands-on training in the trades of Carpentry, Fitting, House-wiring, TinSmithy, and Foundry.
-Overview of metal cutting processes, plumbing and welding is provided through live demonstrations. - 2.
-To provide students with hands-on experience in basic hardware, productivity tools and basicoperating system installations.
+• The course provides hands-on training in the trades of Carpentry, Fitting, House-wiring, Tin Smithy, and Foundry.
+Overview of metal cutting processes, plumbing and welding is provided through live demonstrations.

 After completion of this course, a successful student will be able to: